NCI-CGR/GEMSCAN/README.md

 ## Usage

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).
+The documentation of this pipeline is at https://gemscan.readthedocs.io/en/latest/

 ### Step 1: Obtain a copy of this workflow